 Create an Ascend Account

 This tutorial requires an Ascend environment and Data Admin permissions or higher.
 If you do not have these permissions, contact your Ascend administrator.
-If you're new to Ascend, sign up for the free Developer Tier to create an account.
+If you're new to Ascend, start a free trial.

 The quickstart guides work together to create a final Data Mesh product ready for analysis.
 The first two guides can be completed in any order, but you'll need to create both the Taxi Domain and the Weather Domain before creating a Data Mesh.

 You'll use publicly available NYC weather and taxi cab data to do some useful analysis and explore a few insights using SQL and PySpark transforms.

 The Taxi Domain is the first data product.
 It pulls from publicly available NYC taxi cab data.
 Within this quickstart guide, you'll learn how to create connections, Read Connectors, SQL Transforms, and Data Feeds.

 The Weather Domain is the second data product.
 It pulls from publicly available NYC weather cab data.
 Within this quickstart guide, you'll replicate the steps from creating a Taxi Domain to create connections, Read Connectors, SQL Transforms, and Data Feeds specific to the data ingested.

 Finally, you'll create a Data mesh.
 To ingest data, you'll subscribe to each of the Data Feeds in both the Taxi Domain and the Weather Domain.
 The final transforms will contain analysis-ready data and look like the dataflow below: